aberke/love-bot/README.md

 ```
-"She followed me, and then I followed her, we tweeted @ each other and then DMed...
+"She followed me, then I followed her, we tweeted @ each other and then DMed...
 it was history from there..."
 ```
    -- Science enthuiast and Bill Nye retweeter